cv007/C-PlusPlus-Peripheral-Style/README.md

     };
 }
 ```
-**and also in the same PINS namespace, other enums that are either used as a template argument, or would be nice to be able to bring in simply with the _using_ statement**
+**Also in the same PINS namespace, other enums are created that are either will be used as a template argument to the Pin struct, or would be nice to be able to bring in simply with the _using_ statement when using the Pin struct (such as setting pin properties), and of course are related to all the other things in the PINS namespace.
+This example is minimal, and the only needed enum is for the invert template argument.**
 ```
 /*---------------------------------------------------------------------
     generic Pin enums